 Don't get us wrong.
 Facebook will always be about business but it's also about relationships.
 And marketing campaigns on Facebook build relationships that are a crucial part of maintaining and growing any business.

-One way for any real estate team is to make lasting connections with potential leads (which might even turn into clients) is by getting involved in all types of promotions or events going on around them.
+One way for any real estate team to make lasting connections with potential leads (who might even turn into clients) is by getting involved in all types of promotions or events going on around them.
 Facebook provides many opportunities for agents to connect with like-minded individuals and groups who have similar interests or live in the same neighbourhoods that they do.